Elliot518/tech-bible/English/7_AI/MachineLearning/1_foundations.md

 - Model-based learning
 >It is to generalize from a set of examples is to build a model of these examples and then use that model to make predictions.

+&nbsp;

+### 3. Machine learning terminology

+- Training example
+>A row in a table representing the dataset and synonymous with an observation, record, instance, or sample (in most contexts, sample refers to a collection of training examples).

+- Training
+>Model fitting, for parametric models similar to parameter estimation.

+- Feature, abbrev. x
+>A column in a data table or data (design) matrix.
+Synonymous with predictor, variable, input, attribute, or covariate.

+- Target, abbrev. y
+Synonymous with outcome, output, response variable, dependent variable, (class) label, and ground truth.

+- Loss function
+Often used synonymously with a cost function.
+Sometimes the loss function is also called an error function.
+In some literature, the term “loss” refers to the loss measured for a single data point, and the cost is a measurement that computes the loss (average or summed) over the entire dataset.